| Weld Lines, Knit Lines and Meld Lines

 gate; A temperature difference of less that 10ºC between

 the two emerging melt fronts.
+If

 a weld line forms before the filling phase is complete